rust-cli/book/src/tutorial/packaging.md

 ### When to use it

-Having binary releases is a good idea in general, there's hardly any downside to it.
+Having binary releases is a good idea in general.
+There's hardly any downside to it.
-It does not solve the problem of users having to manually install and update your tools, but they can quickly get the latest releases version without the need to install Rust.
+It does not solve the problem of users having to manually install and update your tools, but they can quickly get the latest release's version without the need to install Rust.

 ### What to package in addition to your binaries